Skip to main content

 • Jodi Thesing-Ritter

-Jodi Thesing‐Ritter is the Executive Director for Diversity and Inclusion at the University of Wisconsin‐Eau Claire.
-She provides leadership for diversity and inclusion for the campus, supervises the campus college access and success program‐ Blugold Beginnings, facilitates the Civil Rights Pilgrimage, teaches in the Women’s Studies and Honors programs, and provides ongoing training and development on issues of diversity and inclusion.
-Her research on the UW‐Eau Claire Civil Rights Pilgrimage has been published in the book‐ Dark Tourism and Pilgrimage.
-Jodi received a bachelor’s degree in biology from St. Mary’s University in San Antonio, TX, a master’s degree in student personnel administration from Columbia University and an education specialist degree from UW‐Stout.
-She was honored with the Equity, Diversity & Inclusion Excellence award from UW‐Eau Claire and has received the UW System Board of Regents Diversity Award for her work with Blugold Beginnings.
-Her strengths are Activator, Developer, Strategic, Positivity, and Achiever.
+Jodi Thesing‐Ritter was director for the Center for EDI Training, Development and Education at the University of Wisconsin-Eau Claire where she worked for 31 years.
+She provided leadership for diversity and inclusion for the campus, facilitates the Civil Rights Pilgrimage, taught in the Women’s Studies and Honors programs and provides ongoing training and development on issues of diversity and inclusion.
+Her research on the UW-Eau Claire Civil Rights Pilgrimage has been published in the book- Dark Tourism and Pilgrimage.
+Jodi received a bachelor’s degree in biology from St. Mary’s University in San Antonio, TX, a master’s degree in student personnel administration from Columbia University and an education specialist degree from UW-Stout.
+She was honored with the Equity, Diversity & Inclusion Excellence award from UW-Eau Claire and has received the UW System Board of Regents Diversity Award for her work with Blugold Beginnings.
+Jodi has also received a Program of the Year Award from the Wisconsin College Personnel Association (WCPA) and from the National Association of Student Personnel Administrators (NASPA) for the Civil Rights Pilgrimage.
+She provides training and development to organizations, businesses, PK-12 schools, colleges, and universities to help make their institutions more equitable and inclusive.
+Her top five Clifton Strengths are Activator, Developer, Strategic, Positivity, and Achiever.

 • Headshot of instructor Paige Sechrest